HomyakovaAlena/nodejs2022Q4-service/README.md

 ### !!
 Rename file .env-example to .env.

-### 1. run the next command in the terminal and wait untill it fully finishes building:
+### 1. run the next command in the terminal and wait untill it fully finishes PostgreSQL migrations and application building:
 ```
 docker-compose up --build
 ```